 We keep tight track on airlines' pre-holidays sales and other special offers occurences all the time to let you save maximum amount of funds while traveling to your family or just going out on vacation.

-The Shanghai — Tokyo route is served by a wide range of airlines: 11 in total, including Spring Airlines, Spring Airlines Japan, Jetstar Japan, Peach, Hainan Airlines, Juneyao Airlines, Vietnam Airlines, China Southern Airlines, Cebu Pacific, Xiamen Airlines, and Asiana Airlines.
-Competition among carriers gives passengers the opportunity to find tickets at attractive fares — with prices starting from $77.
+The Shanghai — Tokyo route is served by a wide range of airlines: 12 in total, including Spring Airlines Japan, Spring Airlines, Jetstar Japan, Juneyao Airlines, Peach, Hong Kong Airlines, Xiamen Airlines, Hainan Airlines, Eastar Jet, Korean Air, Jeju Air, and Cathay Pacific.
+Competition among carriers gives passengers the opportunity to find tickets at attractive fares — with prices starting from $124.
 Our service helps compare all available offers within seconds and choose the most convenient option.
 You can filter flights by price, departure time, or baggage rules to make your trip as comfortable as possible.
 With so many airlines, there’s always a chance to catch special promotions and save.

 Shanghai — Tokyo